kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 #### Story 1: Platform Engineer Optimizing Monitoring Costs

 As a platform engineer managing a large Kubernetes fleet, I want to reduce the storage costs of my Prometheus infrastructure.
-With native histograms, I can achieve ~10x reduction in time series count for histogram metrics, significantly reducing storage and improving query performance without changing my existing dashboards.
+With native histograms, I can achieve ~10x reduction in time series count for histogram metrics, significantly reducing storage and improving query performance.

 #### Story 2: SRE Detecting Performance Regressions